Classroom Hatchery

-During the Clyde in the Classroom project, participating schools rear trout fry from the trout eggs in a classroom hatchery.
+Clyde in the Classroom allows children to rear trout fry from eggs in a specially-designed classroom hatchery.

-The hatcheries are installed into the classrooms throughout the catchment by Clyde River Foundation biologists soon after the launch day.
-From then on, it is the responsbility of school pupils to maintain their hatchery in preparation for the arrival of the fish eggs.
+The hatcheries are installed into classrooms throughout the catchment by Clyde River Foundation scientists soon after the project launch day.
+Pupils are given roughly a week to practice caring for their hatchery before the arrival of the fish eggs.

 Over a few weeks, the school children can watch the development of small trout fry from the eggs that were first delivered to their classroom.
 It is a very exciting project, which is often a gateway for learning about a whole range of subjects.